rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/start-on-startup.md

 ## Multiple instances

+Running multiple instances of RethinkDB on the same server may be desirable for isolating databases for separate applications running on the same server, or for testing purposes.
+(There is no performance gain from running multiple nodes of the same cluster on the same physical machine.)

-To run multiple instances of RethinkDB under OS X, you will need to create new copies of the `com.rethinkdb.server.plist` file with different names (e.g., `com.rethinkdb.server2.plist`), making the following changes:
+You will need to create new copies of the `com.rethinkdb.server.plist` file with different names (e.g., `com.rethinkdb.server2.plist`), making the following changes:

 * Set the `Label` key value to the name of the file (e.g., `com.rethinkdb.server2.plist`).
 * Set the `ProgramArguments` key to a new configuration file (e.g., `/etc/rethinkdb2.conf`).